-\end{enumerate} \end{ass} \begin{remark}\ \begin{itemize} \item Quadratic growth of $U$ is equivalent to linear growth of its subdifferential, which is a formulation which will be used frequently in this article. \item By $m$-strong convexity of $U$, there exists a convex function $c(x)$ such that $U(x) = c(x) + \frac{m}{2}\|x\|^2$.
-Therefore---since convex functions in turn are lower bounded by linear functions---all moments of $\pi$ are finite, that is, for any $p\geq 0$, $\int_{\R^d} \|x\|^p e^{-U(x)} dx < \infty.$ \item Since $U$ is a convex function it follows immediately that $U \in H^1_{\text{loc}}( \R^d)$.
-Moreover, by Alexandrov's theorem, $U$ is differentiable in the classical sense on a set whose complement has Lebesgue measure zero.
-On that set the classical derivative of $U$ coincides with the weak derivative. \item Strongly convex functions on $\R^d$ are coercive and continous.
+\end{enumerate} \end{ass} \begin{remark}\ \begin{itemize} \item Strongly convex functions on $\R^d$ are coercive and continuous.
 Thus, $U(x)$ admits a minimizer which we can assume to be at $x=0$ without loss of generality.
-(In the converse case, sample from the potential $\hat{U}(x) = U(x+\hat{x})$ with $\hat{x}$ the minimizer and afterwards, add $\hat{x}$ to the obtained samples.) \end{itemize} \end{remark}
+(In the converse case, sample from the potential $\hat{U}(x) = U(x+\hat{x})$ with $\hat{x}$ the minimizer and afterwards, add $\hat{x}$ to the obtained samples.) \item Since $U$ is a convex function it follows immediately that $U \in H^1_{\text{loc}}( \R^d)$.
+Moreover, by Alexandrov's theorem, $U$ is (twice) differentiable in the classical sense on a set whose complement has Lebesgue measure zero.
+On that set the classical derivative of $U$ coincides with the weak derivative.
+On the remaining zero-set where this is not the case, one may select an arbitrary subgradient. \item The linear growth of the subgradient together with convexity immediately implies quadratic growth of $U$.
+Indeed, we have for $g\in\partial U(x)$ and some $c>0$